As part of our commitment to road safety, helps present several initiatives in schools across Manitoba.

 Friends for Life debuted over 10 years ago and has occurred every year since in Winnipeg and across the province.
-Due to the COVID-19 pandemic, programming was adjusted to offer virtual presentations.
-Virtual presentations of Friends for Life will continue for 2021.

 Halloween Pedestrian Safety Promotion: MPI distributes high-visibility safety items to elementary schools each October to help ensure a safe Halloween.
 For more than a decade, MPI has provided a Halloween safety item (such as a trick-or-treat bag or safety flasher) to elementary students across Manitoba.
 Each item features a “be safe, be seen” message along with a reflective element to promote visibility for drivers.